What is a Horizontal Acquisition?

 There are a variety of advantages to horizontal acquisitions.
-The foremost benefit – and the primary goal for most of the acquisitions – is gaining the goods and services of another company, allowing one company to compile and bolster the basket of assets they need to sell to consumers.
+The foremost benefit – and the primary goal for most of the acquisitions – is gaining the goods and services of another company, allowing one company to compile and bolster the basket of assets they sell to consumers.
 Increasing the range and scope of goods and services a company can offer allows the newly-formed organization to pool customers and to draw in new consumers as well.
-It, in turn, generally leads to greater revenue.
+This, in turn, generally leads to greater revenue.

 The other primary benefit is improved distribution, specifically if the merged companies maintain established customer bases in different geographical locations.
 Broadening the range of territories that can be covered often leads to new marketing and revenue opportunities, as well as increasing the likelihood that new consumers will be drawn in.